Frequently Asked Questions

 Is housing available?

-The Monterey Institute does not have on-campus housing; however, we do provide assistance in locating affordable options to suit the individual needs of the student.
-Typical options include renting a hotel room, living with other students, subletting a room or apartment from a student or local community member, or participating in a homestay.
+The Monterey Institute does not have on-campus housing; however, we do provide conveniently located accommodations for the duration of the program.
 Detailed information is provided to students accepted to the program.

 Is there scholarship or other funding support available?

 We are limited to a select scholarship program at this point, which is specifically designated for Davis UWC Scholars.
 However, we are continually exploring additional funding opportunities.
 We actively encourage applicants to consider applying for other scholarships through outside sources.

 To date, we have had several students that have been successful in securing such funds through other school affiliations, local community organizations and/or previous volunteer service (i.e. Americorps, Peace Corps, etc.).

 If I am not a US citizen or Green Card holder, do I need to apply for a student visa?